-Some things you can’t plan for.
+Some things you can’t plan for (even with an online meeting scheduler).
 Even with a morning routine of steel, things pop up.
 You are up, active and ready to jam out when your website goes down, you lose a client or worst… money!
 You need a break.

 I encourage grounding techniques to bring you back to center.
 In a quiet corner, car or office, sit for five minutes of rest.
 Set a timer, lengthen your spine, breathe to tune out the noise to tune into self.

 - 1 thing you can taste

 Repeat as often as you need for as long as you need.
 Create space during the busyness of any day to pause.

 Give your body what it needs when it needs it

 Your body is talking to you.
 That rumbly tummy means you’re hungry.
 Cotton mouth is telling you to drink water.
 Frustration with a coworker indicates a conversation needs to be had.
 When I say “give your body what it needs when it needs it,” I’m telling you to listen.
 When your body says it needs something- act intentionally to continue being your best self.

 No matter the time of the day, ask yourself “how am I?” and “what do I need to keep going?”
 If social media is draining you, take time off the apps.
 Writer’s block is a sign you need time to get the words again.